-As with other berries, blackberries are known to be highly nutritious and are considered a superfood.
+As with other berries, organic blackberries are known to be highly nutritious and are considered a superfood.
 High in vitamins, minerals, and dietary fiber, they are a great addition to your daily diet - providing a ton of antioxidants, helping to improve brain function, and boosting the immune system.

 Growing blackberries in GardenSoxx® | Plant Family: Rosaceae